As the small business growth is exploding worldwide, there is an urgent need for business help and marketing support for entrepreneurs.

 19% of micro and small company owners operate over 60 hours a week, according to Fundera.

 Based on Clutch.
-Stats indicate that there is a website for 64 percent for small companies.
+Stats indicate that there is a website for 64 percent of small companies.

-Despite the reality that tiny companies benefit from having a website, one-third of them still have no website.
-They point out that the primary reasons for not getting a website are cost, irrelevance to sector, and social media.
+Despite the reality that tiny companies benefit from a website, one-third still have no website.
+They point out that the primary reasons for not getting a website are cost, irrelevance to the sector, and social media.

 Despite their restricted budgets, small companies are leveraging digital marketing channels.
 Moreover, they plan to invest more in the future.
-Because 62 percent of small business owners have one, owning a website is by far the most common.
-Social media is the second most frequently used digital advertising channel with 61%, followed by 39% email marketing.
+Because 62 percent of small business owners have one, owning a website is the most common.
+Social media is the second most frequently used digital advertising channel, with 61%, followed by 39% email marketing.

 Nearly 50% of tiny companies spend $10,000 or less on digital advertising annually, based on Clutch.

-Small businesses and start-up statistics emphasize that they invest up to $10,000 in digital marketing on an annual basis due to the restricted funds that companies have.
+Small businesses and start-up statistics emphasize that they invest up to $10,000 in digital marketing annually due to the restricted funds that companies have.
 In addition, an in-house team is the most prevalent resource they use.
-43% of SMEs use a team of in-house staff to concentrate on digital marketing, while 39% of SMEs use marketing software.
+43% of SMEs use a team of in-house staff to concentrate on digital marketing, while 39% use marketing software.

 Most tiny companies do not invest in marketing content.